h0rv/h0rv.github.io/content/about.md

 ## About

-Hi, I am Robby!
-I am a software engineer and digital minimalist.
+Hi, I'm Robby and welcome to my home on the web!

-I am passionate about open source, infrastructure, and AI.
-Additionally, I care deeply about the effects that technologies have on society, in particular: addictive technologies, detrimental consequences of centralization, and AI.
+I'm a software engineer and digital minimalist who is passionate about open source, cloud/infrastructure, and AI.